 More importantly, clients deserve to know that a criminal may have their personal data.
-Depending on the kind of information stolen from you, clients may need to notify their banks, check their credit reports, order new credit cards, or take other actions.
+Clients may need to notify their banks, check their credit reports, order new credit cards, or take other actions.

-You need to know how a data breaches happened before you can prevent future attacks.
+You need to know how a data breach happened so you can prevent future attacks.
 Your penetration testing tools should show you how the cybercriminal infiltrated your network.

-If pen testing doesn't reveal the exploit, then you need to hire a network security expert with forensic experience.
+If pen testing doesn't reveal the exploit, you need to hire a forensic network security expert.
 The hacker may have used a new exploit that your tools can't identify.
 A security professional, however, should know how to track the hacker's steps to discover the entry point.

 Once you know how someone stole data from your system, you must take action to limit further loss.
 If you don't plug the hole, then the criminal will keep stealing from you.

 With some luck, your penetration testing or security expert can show you how to patch the weakness in your system.
 If that isn't possible, take your network offline until you can find and fix the vulnerability.